 Dinner supervisors will record misbehaviour in a book.
-Warnings given will be recorded on a slip to be given to the class teacher.
+Warnings given will be passed to the class teacher.
 These will be counted as part of the 'Good to be Green' system.
 More serious incidents will be dealt with by the class teacher, or the Senior Leadership Team, who will then decide on the consequence following the 'Good to be Green' system.